RchrdHndrcks/gochess/pkg/README.md

 Width() int
 ```

-`LoadPosition` load the pieces into the board.
-This board was created to be used in Chess package,
-so this function expects a FEN as parameter.
-It returns an error if FEN is not valid.
+`LoadPosition`: Loads the pieces onto the board using a FEN string as a parameter.
+It returns an error
+if the FEN string is invalid.

-`Square` returns a piece of the square passed as coordinate.
-It returns an error if the coordinate
+`Square`: Returns the piece at the given coordinate.
+It returns an error if the coordinate is out of
-is out of bounds.
+bounds.

-`AvailableMoves` returns all possible moves in UCI format.
-This function does not check if a move
+`AvailableMoves`: Returns all possible moves in UCI format.
+This function does not check if a move is
-is legal or not.
-This functionality is provided by Chess.
+legal; that functionality is provided by the Chess struct.

-`MakeMove` makes the movements passed as UCI format.
-It can determinate if the move was a capture,
+`MakeMove`: Executes a move in UCI format.
+It can determine if the move was a capture, castling, or
-a castle or a promotion and it acts in consecuence.
-If the movement is not valid, it returns
+promotion and acts accordingly.
+If the move is invalid, it returns an error.
-an error.

-`Width` returns the square count of a board side (8).
-This is only implemented to follow Chess
+`Width`: Returns the number of squares on one side of the board (8).
+This is implemented to follow the
-board interface (see more in Chess package).
+Chess board interface (see more in the Chess package).